crystalchavez99/OdinProject-Foundations/Flexbox/grow-shrink.md

 The default shrink factor is `flex-shrink: 1`, which means all items will shrink evenly.
 If you do not want an item to shrink then you can specify `flex-shrink: 0`;.
 You can also specify higher numbers to make certain items shrink at a higher rate than normal.

 ### flex-basis
+`flex-basis` simply sets the initial size of a flex item, so any sort of `flex-growing` or `flex-shrinking` starts from that baseline size.

+Using auto as a `flex-basis` tells the item to check for a width declaration (`width: 250px`).